PinkInk/upylib/rfb/README.md

 ```

 - **ClientSetEncodings**(self, encodings)<BR/>
-  _Called when Client asks to set encodings - Unlikely to be overridden by user implementation, used during session init to signal client supported encodings_
+  _Called when Client asks to set encodings._<BR/>
+  _Unlikely to be overridden by user implementation, used during session init to signal client supported encodings._
 - **ClientFrameBufferUpdateRequest**(self, incr, x, y, w, h)<BR/>
-  _Called when the client requests a frame-buffer update, normally ignorred as updates can be sent whether a request is pending service or not_
+  _Called when the client requests a frame-buffer update, normally ignorred as updates can be sent whether a request is pending service or not._
 - **ClientKeyEvent**(self, down, key)<BR/>
-  _Called on RFB Client keyboard event, when client window has focus_
+  _Called on RFB Client keyboard event, when client window has focus._
 - **ClientPointerEvent**(self, buttons, x, y)
-  _Called on RFB Client mouse event, when client window has focus_
+  _Called on RFB Client mouse event, when client window has focus._
 - **ClientCutText**(self, text)
-  _Called when copy-buffer text is pasted into the Client window_
+  _Called when copy-buffer text is pasted into the Client window._
 - **ClientOtherMsg**(self, msg)
-  _Called when the session receives a message it doesn't know how to handle - if implemented must return the length of the message encoding_
+  _Called when the session receives a message it doesn't know how to handle - if implemented must return the length of the message encoding._

 ### Server Messages

-Server messages take relevant arguments and return bytes representation encoded as
+Server messages return bytes encoded as
 required by the RFB Protocol, to be sent to the VNC/RFB Client by **RfbSession.send()**.

 **ServerSetPixelFormat(bpp, depth, big, true, masks, shifts)**